 was the first country to start focusing on nude tourism.
 With a lot of success.
 While naturist vacations in Croatia

-are still limited to camping (or rental accommodation at a camping) it’s a favourite holiday destination for many European naturists.
+are still limited to camping (or rental accommodation at a camping) it’s a favorite holiday destination for many European naturists.

-, on the other hand, was the country where organised naturism really got started with the founding of the INF-FNI
+, on the other hand, was the country where organized naturism really got started with the founding of the INF-FNI

 (the international naturist federation) back in 1953 at CHM Monta